-Funds may only be used to address repairs/rehabilitation needs from the list below.
-Only the principal residence is eligible for the repair work.
-Detached garages, sheds, decks, patios, and other such structures are not eligible under this program.
+Funds may only be used to address repairs/rehabilitation needs from the list below. .
 Rehabilitation and repair of systems and materials must be of similar quality, like, and style.
 The Bank may exercise discretion in determining if repairs are eligible for funding.